The Social Significance: A look at Social Media’s Impact

-- Make sure that the hashtag/s are included on any event related emails and utilised by the event team, sponsors and speakers.
+- Make sure the hashtags are included on any event-related emails and are utilised by the event team, sponsors, and speakers.

 Incorporate social media in gamification

-Encourage delegates to be interacting on social media by utilising a platform which rewards delegate engagement with points.
+Encourage delegates to interact on social media by utilising a platform that rewards delegate engagement with points.